bblfsh/documentation/driver/sdk.md

 ```

 If the command fails with the error `unexpected error: runtime failure: missing
-driver for language "mylang"` add a `language=mylang` to the command above.
+driver for language "mylang"` it could be because the source files doesn't
+have the right extension (like when the only extension is `.source`).
+If you
+positively know that there is a driver installed for that language, add the
+`--language=mylang` to the command above to skip the autodetection.

 The first time (or every time you add a new `.source` file or regenerate the
 native/uast files) you'll need to